newbreedofgeek/react-stepzilla/README.md

 - also if you want some default style, copy the source from `src/css/main.css` code into your project (the above look in the picture also requires bootstrap)

+#### jumpToStep() utility
+- stepzilla injects an utility method called `jumpToStep` as a prop into all your react step components
+- this utility methods lets you jump between steps from inside your react component. e.g.
+`this.props.jumpToStep(2)` will jump to your 3rd step (it uses a zero based index)
+- check out `src/examples/Step3` for an actual usage example where we wait for a async block to end before we process

 ### dev
 - all node source is in src/main.js
 - you need to install dependencies first `npm install`
 - make any changes and run `npm run build` to transpile the jsx into `dist`
 - the transpilation is run as an auto pre-publish task so it should usually be up to date when consumed via npm
+- `npm run build-example` builds and packs the example app into the 'docs' folder so it can be accessed via ghpages

 ### run and view example in browser
 A full example is found in the `src/examples` directory.